+Following \cite{akan2025slot}, we apply this guidance loss only at a selected UNet block (e.g., the third upsampling block).
+This guidance encourages consistency between the object partitions discovered by Slot Encoder and the regions attended by the trainable adapter pathway, improving the object-level controllability of the resulting slot representations.
+Finally, the first training stage optimizes the weighted sum of five losses.

-As depicted in Figure \ref{fig:training-overview}, the quantization training stage transforms continuous slot embeddings into discrete slot tokens.
-During this stage, the weights of Slot Q-Former and Visual Decoder are frozen.
-Instead, we train only the RVQ and an additional Transformer block to reconstruct the slot embeddings.
-Similar to standard residual vector quantization methods \cite{lee2022autoregressive}, the training leverages two primary losses: Embedding Reconstruction Loss $\mathcal{L}_{recon}$ and Commitment Loss $\mathcal{L}_{commit}$, defined as follows: $\mathcal L_{recon}=||S^{\prime}_{emb}-S_{emb}||^2_2,\quad \mathcal L_{commit} = \sum^K_{k=1}||Z-sg[\hat Z^{(k)}]||^2_2.$
+\textbf{Discretization.} For the second stage, Slot Encoder and Visual Decoder are frozen, and only the Residual Vector Quantizer (RVQ) \cite{lee2022autoregressive} and an additional Transformer block are trained to reconstruct the slot embeddings.
+Following standard residual vector quantization, the training optimizes an embedding reconstruction loss and a commitment loss.

-Here, $S_{emb}$ denotes the original continuous slot embeddings produced by the Slot Q-Former, while $S^{\prime}_{emb}$ represents their reconstruction after the RVQ module and the additional Transformer block.
-The RVQ operates for $K$ stages, re-using a single shared codebook.
-We denote by $Z$ the compressed features from continuous slot embeddings for RVQ, and by $\hat Z^{(k)}$ which is the quantized features at depth $k$.
-The operator $\mathrm{sg}[\cdot]$ is the stop-gradient function that prevents gradients from flowing into its argument when computing the commitment loss.
+Here, $S_{emb}$ denotes the original continuous slot embeddings and $S^{\prime}_{emb}$ their reconstruction after RVQ.
+The RVQ operates over $K$ stages using a shared codebook, where $Z$ and $\hat Z^{(k)}$ represent the pre-quantized and quantized features at depth $k$, respectively, and $\mathrm{sg}[\cdot]$ denotes the stop-gradient operator.
+We use $K=4$ with codebook size 8192.
+Detailed information is provided in the supplemental material.